False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Formal mathematical description to gravitational lensing

-We assume a thin lens approximation for the system, this implies that the deflection of the GW caused by the lens happens only at the lens plane, a plane perpendicular to the line-of-sight and passing through the center of the lens.
+We assume a thin lens approximation for the system; this implies that the deflection of the GW caused by the lens occurs only at the lens plane, a plane perpendicular to the line-of-sight and passing through the center of the lens.
 The thin lens approximation is valid when the dimension of the lens is much smaller than the total distance traveled by the GW.
-In figure \ref{fig2}, we have showed a ray diagram schematic for gravitational lensing.
-Let, $D_l$ be the distance \footnote{Here, the term `distance' refers to the angular diameter distance.
-Angular-diameter distance is a cosmological distance inferred from the angular size of the sources.
-For reference, you may look at \citep{hogg2000distancemeasurescosmology}. } between the observer and the lens, $D_s$ is the distance between the observer and the source and $D_{ls}$ is the distance between the lens and the source. $\vec{\eta}$ is the position of the source in the source plane, where source plane origin is located at the intersection of the optical axis and the source plane.
+In figure \ref{fig2}, we have shown a ray diagram schematic for gravitational lensing.
+Let $D_l$ be the distance \footnote{Here, the term `distance' refers to the angular-diameter distance.
+The angular-diameter distance is a cosmological distance inferred from the angular size of the sources.
+For reference, see \citep{hogg2000distancemeasurescosmology}. } between the observer and the lens, $D_s$ is the distance between the observer and the source, and $D_{ls}$ is the distance between the lens and the source. $\vec{\eta}$ is the position of the source in the source plane, where the origin of the source plane is located at where the optical axis intersects the source plane.
 Here, $\vec{\xi}$ is the impact parameter of an incoming ray in the lens plane.
-The origin of the lens plane is located at the center of the lens.
-We can define two dimensionless vectors $\vec{x}$ and $\vec{y}$ as following:
+The origin of the lens plane is located in the center of the lens.
+We can define two dimensionless vectors $\vec{x}$ and $\vec{y}$ as follows:

 where $\xi_0$ sets the characteristic distance scale of the lens system.

 The amplification factor is defined as $A(f) = \frac{\tilde{\phi}^{\rm lensed}(\vec{r}, f)}{\tilde{\phi}^{\rm unlensed} (\vec{r}, f)}$.
 The regime of amplification when wavelength ($\lambda_{GW}$) is smaller/larger than the Schwarzschild radius ($R_s$) of the lens, leads to the GO/WO- lensing regime.